glucopilot/glucopilot/src/GlucoPilot.LibreLinkClient/README.md

 If the auth ticket used to authenticate has expired, a `LibreLinkAuthenticationExpiredException` will be thrown.

-> _Note: The auth ticket contains a long lived access token that enables users to access LibreLink data.
+> _Note: The auth ticket contains a long-lived access token that enables users to access LibreLink data.
 This data should be treated a sensitive and stored as such._